Wiktionary: Critical reception

 There's no show of hands at Wiktionary.
 There's not even an editorial staff.
 "Be your own lexicographer!", might be Wiktionary's motto.
 Who needs experts?
 Why pay good money for a dictionary written by lexicographers when we could cobble one together ourselves?

 Wiktionary isn't so much republican or democratic as Maoist.
 And it's only as good as the copyright-expired books from which it pilfers.

 Keir Graff's review for Booklist was less critical:

 Is there a place for Wiktionary?
 Undoubtedly.
 The industry and enthusiasm of its many creators are proof that there's a market.
 And it's wonderful to have another strong source to use when searching the odd terms that pop up in today's fast-changing world and the online environment.
 But as with so many Web sources (including this column), it's best used by sophisticated users in conjunction with more reputable sources.

 References in other publications are fleeting and part of larger discussions of Wikipedia, not progressing beyond a definition, although David Brooks in The Nashua Telegraph described it as "wild and woolly".
 One of the impediments to independent coverage of Wiktionary is the continuing confusion that it is merely an extension of Wikipedia.

-The measure of correctness of the inflections for a subset of the Polish words in the English Wiktionary showed that this grammatical data is very stable.
-Only 131 out of 4,748 Polish words have had their inflection data corrected.
+The measure of correctness of the inflections for a subset of the Polish words in the English Wiktionary showed that this grammatical data is very stable (a study showed that only 131 out of 4,748 Polish words have had their inflection data corrected).

 As of 2016, Wiktionary has seen growing use in academia.